NestorsImagination/mongoose-dynamic-schemas/README.md

 ### Moving fields

 Now we move some fields.
-Remember that you cannot move a field between different subdocuments.
+Remember that you cannot move a field between different array levels.
 For example, if we have the next structure:

 ```javascript
 {a :